Aircloak/aircloak/air/docs/content/components.md

 [deployment guide](deployment.md).

 ![Shows an overview of different ways in which the Aircloak Insights components interact.
-IA: Insights Air, IC: Insights Cloak, IDC: Insights Datasource connector, DS: Datasource](components/interactions.png)
+IA: Insights Air, IC: Insights Cloak, IDC: Insights Datasource connector, DS: Datasource, DE: Diffix Explorer](components/interactions.png)

 In the diagram above the arrows point to the component being connected to.
 For example it shows that Insights Cloak connects to Insights Air,